-4.1 Big Church Day Out operates an online Accreditation system which all relevant parties must complete fully before being allowed on site for the Big Church Day Out event.
+4.1 Big Church Festival operates an online Accreditation system which all relevant parties must complete fully before being allowed on site for Big Church Festival.

 4.2 You will be contacted by one of our team outlining what information needs to be provided and in what format.
 This will vary depending on your business/organisation but failure to comply fully will result in non admittance.